Shaoguan Guangdong, China Travel Guide

 The Meiguan Ancient Post Road used to be a artery for trade and communication through the Nanling Mountains.

 Nanhua Temple is a special place in Mandarin Buddhist history.
-Established in the 6th century, it became the ancestral temple of Zen Buddhism (Chan Buddhism) under the Sixth Patriarch, Huineng, in the 7th century.
+Created in the 6th century, it became the ancestral temple of Zen Buddhism (Chan Buddhism) under the Sixth Patriarch, Huineng, in the 7th century.
 Huineng's teachings had a profound impact on Chinese Buddhism, and his legacy continues to draw pilgrims and scholars to Shaoguan.
 The temple preserves ancient artifacts, including Huineng’s mummified body, and connects to a rich spiritual past.
 Its enduring presence underscores Shaoguan’s historical standing as a center of religious thought.

 Nanhua Temple, an emblem of Zen Buddhism, provides a serene environment for reflection.
 The Shaoguan Museum details the region's history, from prehistoric times to modern China.